-After a series of discussions with six EU regulatory agencies, we plan to file a Marketing Authorization Application, or MAA, with the EU by the end of 2004 for regulatory approval to market StaphVAX for the prevention of S. aureus bacteremia for up to 40 weeks in end-stage renal disease patients on hemodialysis.
+After a series of discussions with various EU regulatory agencies, we plan to file a Marketing Authorization Application, or MAA, with the EU by the end of 2004 for regulatory approval to market StaphVAX for the prevention of S. aureus bacteremia for up to 40 weeks in end-stage renal disease patients on hemodialysis.
 This filing will be based on efficacy data obtained from our previously completed Phase III clinical trial for StaphVAX completed in 2000.
 If the MAA is approved, we would be granted simultaneous regulatory approval to market StaphVAX for this indication throughout the EU.
-We also plan to file a supplement to the MAA dossier with the EU in the fourth quarter of 2005 incorporating data from the immunogenicity clinical trials to be conducted in the United Kingdom in 2004 in patients undergoing orthopedic or cardiothoracic surgery as well as data from the confirmatory Phase III clinical trial currently underway in the U.S. We will use these data to apply for an expansion of the initial proposed indication to an indication for the prevention of S. aureus bacteremia and secondary infections caused by bacteremia in at-risk adults.
-In October 2003, we started the process of transferring the StaphVAX manufacturing process to Cambrex BioScience Baltimore, Inc., or Cambrex BioScience, our contract manufacturer for the manufacture of StaphVAX.
-In January 2004 we began manufacturing the StaphVAX consistency lots.
-Following laboratory analysis of these lots, we expect to incorporate the data into our MAA submission to the EU.
+We also plan to file a supplement to the MAA dossier with the EU in the fourth quarter of 2005 incorporating data from the confirmatory Phase III clinical trial currently underway in the U.S. We will use these data to apply for an expansion of the initial proposed indication to an indication for the prevention of S. aureus bacteremia and secondary infections caused by bacteremia in at-risk adults.
+Related to the submission of our MAA, we have started the process of transferring the StaphVAX manufacturing process to Cambrex Bio Science Baltimore, Inc., or Cambrex Bio Science, our contract manufacture for the manufacture of StaphVAX.